mcauduro/retail/lab3_forecast/lab3_forecasting.md

 ## Forecast

 As of this writing, Amazon Forecast is supported in 6 regions.
 Feel free to choose a region of your choice, but please do ensure that you **always** remain within your chosen region, since you won't be able to see the models and predictors you created in one region from another region.
+Ideally, remain within the same region you chose for Labs 1 and 2.

 Below are the supported regions: